Dry Drowning: Reception

-According to review aggregator Metacritic, Dry Drowning received "mixed or average reviews" for PC based on 11 reviews and "generally favorable reviews" for Nintendo Switch based on 6 reviews.
+According to review aggregator platform Metacritic, Dry Drowning received "mixed or average reviews" for PC based on 11 reviews and "generally favorable reviews" for Nintendo Switch based on 6 reviews.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 55% of critics.

 4players.de gave a positive rating of 80% and wrote: "Stylish noir thriller with an interesting story, but mechanical limitations – despite a variety of possible interactions."

 Screen Rant gave a mixed rating of 3 out of 5 stars and wrote, "Dry Drowning may be a fair bit messy, but there's charm here.
 Players who are willing to embrace the cheesier elements will find some joy in its well-crafted setting and a decent murder mystery plot.
 The game is constrictive and lacks the genuine shock and engagement of top tier visual novels like Doki Doki Literature Club!, but there are some moments of clever world building and a strong enough mystery propelling it."

 The Italian review site SpazioGames gave a positive rating of 8.5 out of 10 points and wrote: "Dry Drowning is a very good game with great narrative experience.
 Every relationship between the characters is layered to increase player involvement, and each choice has different consequences.
 A thriller game that deserves to be played."